carlosfranzreb/ravas/README.md

 1. Install portaudio: `brew install portaudio`
 2. Install the package: `pip install .`
 3. Install a virtual audio loopback driver, e.g. `brew install blackhole-2ch`

+## Changing the avatar

+The avatar is stored in a GLB file in the public folder, and called from the React app (`rpm/src/App.tsx`).
+If you want to change the avatar, ensure that the new avatar you download from Avatar has a similar URL to this one: `https://models.readyplayer.me/6460d95f9ae10f45bffb2864.glb?morphTargets=ARKit&textureAtlas=1024`.